Distributing Wrongful Death Settlements in Missouri & Kansas?

 In both states, a person with a right to file a claim for wrongful death can share in the proceeds of a lawsuit, regardless of whether they joined in the lawsuit.

-How Are the Proceeds Split Between Heirs in a Wrongful Death Lawsuit in Missouri and Kansas?
+Proceeds Split Between Heirs in Wrongful Death Lawsuits in MO & KS

 The rules are slightly different between Missouri and Kansas regarding the distribution of funds from a wrongful death claim.